bparanj/Essential-TDD/book/en/19-first-test/19-first-test.markdown

   end
 end
 ```

-Code and test is in the same file because it is easier to see all the code at once.
+### Step 2 ###

 Add the following code to calculator.rb below the Calculator class to manually test the calculator add feature:

 ```ruby
 calculator = Calculator.new